-- ▶ Horizontal Fixing fix GIB® plasterboard sheets horizontally instead of vertically on walls.
-GIB® plasterboard fixed horizontally allows glancing light from adjacent windows to shine along the joint reducing the "shadowing" effect that can be more noticeable with vertical fixing.
-Refer to Figures 1 & 2 - Recessed Downlights and Light Shades incorporating recessed downlights or light shades help to channel light downwards.
-Refer to Figures 3, 4 & 5 - Spot Lights avoid spot lighting or wall mounted up-lighting or be careful about where these lights are directed and the angle at which they hit a surface particularly near jointing - ▶ Window Positioning and Shades avoid positioning narrow windows hard up against the end of a wall or ceiling, particularly on long walls or ceilings at the end of a room or hallway.
+- Horizontal Fixing fix GIB® plasterboard sheets horizontally instead of vertically on walls.
+GIB® plasterboard fixed horizontally allows glancing light from adjacent windows to shine along the joint reducing the "shadowing" effect that can be more noticeable with vertical fixed.
+Refer to Figures 1 and 2 - Sheet layout is often determined by the system being installed.
+Ensure that the sheet layout complies with the installation requirements of the particular system. - Recessed downlights and light shades incorporating recessed downlights or light shades help to channel light downwards.
+Refer to Figures 3, 4 and 5 - Spot Lights avoid spot lighting or wall mounted up-lighting or be careful about where these lights are directed and the angle at which they hit a surface particularly near jointing - Window Positioning and Shades avoid positioning narrow windows hard up against the end of a wall or ceiling, particularly on long walls or ceilings at the end of a room or hallway.
 Making a window wider and placing it away from the room corner should reduce the critical lighting effect.
 Avoid taking windows right up to the ceiling level.
 Provide sunshades over the window or recess the window to stop the sunlight reaching the wall.
 Refer to Figure 6